aegir-project/dockerfiles/README.md

       hostmaster_1 |
       hostmaster_1 | ==============================================================================

-  Visit that link, but change the port to 12345.
-This is set in the docker-compose.yml file.
-You may change it if you wish.
+  Visit that link, but change the port if you had to change it in docker-compose.

   http://aegir.docker:12345/user/reset/1/abscdf....abcde/login